Notice

 Back to Top

-How does the Buildings at Risk Service acquire its information?
+How is the Buildings at Risk Register compiled?

 Back to Top

-We strive to ensure that information on the Register is as up-to-date as possible given the resources available.
-Some information may occasionally prove redundant, inaccurate or incomplete.
+We strive to ensure that information on the Register is as up to date as possible given the resources available.
+Some information may prove redundant or incomplete.
 Information on the Register is subject to change and it is therefore important that you seek to verify information before acting upon it.
-The Buildings at Risk Service reports to Historic Environment Scotland and local planning authorities on an annual basis.
-Local planners check the majority of new entries to the Register and review existing entries on an ongoing basis.
-Given our reliance on other parties for the bulk of our information, some information may occasionally prove redundant.
-Information on the Register is subject to change, and it is therefore important that you seek to verify information before acting upon it.
-The Terms and Conditions section provides information on your rights and our responsibilities if information on the Register is found to be inaccurate.
+The Buildings at Risk Register Terms and Conditions provide information on your rights and our responsibilities if information we publish is found to be inaccurate.

 Back to Top